compgenomicslab/CRs/README.md

 ### Which is the Degree of Plant-Specificty according to my LBD cluster family?

-Each cluster has an associated Degree of Plant-Specificty (DPS) (DPS-clusters.tsv file) - corresponding to the proportion of Plant-Associated Bacteria (PAB) over the total species.
+Each cluster has an associated Degree of Plant-Specificty (DPS) (DPS-clusters.tsv file) calculated as the proportion of Plant-Associated Bacteria (PAB) over the total species detected with the corresponding LBD.